 Treatment for the dual diagnosis will involve a full spectrum of therapeutic interventions that work together in an integrated approach to recovery.
 These treatment elements include:

-Medically supervised detox and withdrawal: Alcohol detox should always be medically supervised, as potentially dangerous withdrawal symptoms can suddenly emerge.
-Detoxification is treated using benzodiazepines and other medications to ease symptoms.
+Residential detox and withdrawal: Alcohol detox should always be supervised, as potentially dangerous withdrawal symptoms can suddenly emerge.

 Individual psychotherapy: Therapy is an essential core element for treating both disorders.
 The therapist will guide the individual to examine sources of emotional pain and help them resolve these.
 In addition, cognitive behavioral therapy helps shift addiction responses toward positive, productive behavioral responses, as well as teaching coping skills.